 If a negligent property owner or property possessor causes your fall, their insurance company will likely try to settle with you to pay for your medical expenses.
 However, it is not uncommon for the insurance company to offer you less than what you truly deserve.
 By adding up all of your medical expenses and current and future lost income, you can get an idea of what compensation is fair in your case.

-For help getting just compensation for your medical bills, lost income, and injury and losses, call a qualified Peachtree City slip-and-fall attorney at the Law Offices of Shane Smith at (770) 487-8999 for a free, initial consultation today.
+For help getting just compensation for your medical bills, lost income, and injury and losses, call a qualified Peachtree City slip-and-fall attorney at Shane Smith Law at (770) 487-8999 for a free, initial consultation today.